 The Receiver will proceed with the claims process by continuing to address the remaining objections.
+The Receiver will also continue preparations for a third interim distribution.

 The Receiver will proceed with the pending cases.
 He will engage in discovery and motion practice.
 The Receiver will attend any court-ordered mediations.
 He will continue to thoroughly consider and review any settlement offers for pending cases and engage in settlement negotiations.
 The Receiver will make every effort to reach compromises that are in the best interests of the Receivership Entities and the investors.